stefanm808/bgi-serbia/README.md

 # BGISerbia

-Thisscript performs data analysis and visualization on a dataset related to gene expression.
+This script performs data analysis and visualization on a dataset related to gene expression.
 Here's an overview of its main components and functionality:

 Library Imports: The script imports libraries such as Pandas, NumPy, Matplotlib, and several from scikit-learn (PCA, DBSCAN, OneHotEncoder) for data manipulation, analysis, and visualization.